-Dampness in the house can be a common problem, especially for people living in a highly condensed zone.
-This article will learn about the major causes of mould build-up and ways to fix damp in your home.
+Dampness in the house can be a common problem which people living in a high condenser zone have faced.
+The article will help you understand the major causes of mold build-up and also ways to fix the damp in your home.

 Winter seasons are associated with several climate changes, and there are many instances of indoor mould build-up.
 The commonly affected people are the ones living in story building apartments.
 However, I cannot say that dampness discriminates because even people living in the bungalows experience dampness.

 Studio apartments also get affected during the cold seasons, and the major cause of this condensation is the failure to practice the best house maintenance practices.
 Many things get affected by mould, especially clothes and furniture.
 Living in a damp house can get challenging, and it poses health risks such as asthma.

 To avoid these health complications, it’s advisable to seek solutions before the situation gets out of hand.
 Seeking the best house maintenance practices as soon as you notice these issues can be the best way to get to the bottom of such situations.

 After analysing all the possible causes and effects of dampness in the house, it’s advisable to eliminate indoor condensation.
 Dampness occurs in highly condensed rooms, where the temperature falls from time to time.
 You can notice mist on the window, and later on, moulds start building up in the house.